oldschoolgg/oldschoolbot/.github/pull_request_template.md

 ### Other checks:

 - [ ] I have tested all my changes thoroughly.
+- [ ] I have linted my project with `yarn lint` before opening a PR.
+- [ ] I have tested my project with `yarn vitest` and all tests are green.